 Delaying planting until late April and early May has shown advantages in deep South Georgia.
-Irrigated cotton should usually be planted after May I, since the risk of having adequate moisture for getting a stand is eliminated, the possibility of boll rot from August rains is reduced, and thrips pressure is lessened.
+Irrigated cotton should usually be planted after May l, since the risk of having adequate moisture for getting a stand is eliminated, the possibility of boll rot from August rains is reduced, and thrips pressure is lessened.
 Also, boll opening and harvest-time rainfall risks are reduced and harvest can be accomplished from late September through November, normally our most likely rain-free period.
-For irrigated cotton near the Florida border, a planting date centered around May 10 should be a good strategy for reducing boll rot.
-Only short to medium maturity varieties should be planted after May 20 to 25.

-Many south Georgia producers grow both cotton and peanuts.
+Many South Georgia producers grow both cotton and peanuts.
 The occurrence of tomato spotted wilt virus (TSWV) has resulted in a shift in peanut planting to mid-May and has also delayed the initiation of peanut harvest to mid-September.
 Competition for labor at harvest has often forced South Georgia producers to choose between the two crops, most often with cotton harvest being delayed.
 There is the possibility that early plantings (early to mid-April) of short season cotton varieties under irrigation may allow harvest prior to peanut maturity.
 Early planting and subsequent early harvest may also be an avenue to enhance crop quality, as one of the major factors influencing overall crop quality is delayed defoliation and harvest.
 Potential benefits of this concept depends on favorable weather in early September, but planting a portion of the total crop helps "spread the risk."
 In some years, cotton that matures and opens in late August or early September is subjected to severe boll rot.
 In addition, unfavorable weather at boll opening may in fact undermine the attempt to capture quality with early planting of short season varieties.
 Thus, planting a major portion of ones crop in this way is not advised.
+The adoption of on-board module building pickers may allow growers to harvest peanuts and cotton simulateously, to the mutual benefit of both crops.